bio

-making this work feels, to me, optimistic and reassuring. a reminder that life only ends if we assume the story is about us. i hope that optimism translates through the functionality of work that can pass forward and forward and forward.
+making this work feels, to me, optimistic and reassuring: a reminder that life only ends if we assume the story is about us.

 thanks for visiting.